-Me. 🙂 Well I’m sure I’m not the ONLY reason, but this specific example comes from the freewrites I’ve been working on for a Middle Grade story to take place in his created universe.
-The protagonist is a fourteen-year-old named Gwenwledyr (Gwen for short, thank God) and her quest to become a true Shield Maiden of Droma.
+Me. 🙂 Well I’m sure I’m not the ONLY reason, but this specific example comes from the freewrites I’ve been working on for a Young Adult story to take place in his created universe.
+The protagonist is a sixteen-year-old named Meredydd (Mer for short) and her quest to become a true Shield Maiden.
 The freewrite prompts currently have me picking apart her psyche.
 Here’s an example:

 Prompt: “I struggle with…”

 What do you need to know THAT for?
 My struggles are my affairs, not yours.

 It’ll come out worse around others, but don’t you DARE speak of this without permission.

 I don’t read really well.
 Actually, remove the “well.”
 I don’t read, really.
 Being the middler of the Not-Loved Woman meant I didn’t get the attention Dud and Ratty receive.
 They, THEY received educations.
 What makes them so special?
 One’s a boy, and one’s pretty.
 So what is it, their mothers?
 Must be.
 I hear of Dud’s mom spoken of, and pretty often too, by Father and some of the staff.
 She sounds like she was a sweet one.
 Maybe if she had lived a bit longer, that sweetness could have been gifted to Dud and he wouldn’t be the twit he is today.

 Ratty’s mom is…around.
 Father’s a bit touchy about her.
 She goes off to meditate, see, a lot, and he’s wondering if she’s meditating with a little help, if you catch the nudge nudge there.